pablogonz12/realtime-object-tracking/README.md

 ![License](https://img.shields.io/badge/license-MIT-orange.svg)
 ![Status](https://img.shields.io/badge/status-development-yellow.svg)

+**This project fulfills the requirements for Task 2: Recognizing Objects in Video Sequences.**
+The core objective is to develop a computer vision system that processes video input to detect, segment, and identify objects, displaying their position, shape, and name.
+This involves evaluating three state-of-the-art (SoA) approaches on a representative dataset and presenting the best performing system.
+**For a detailed solution, methodology, evaluation, and steps to reproduce the results for this task, please see: [Task #2 Solution and Deliverables](docs/task2_solution.md)**

 This project implements a robust computer vision system designed for detecting and segmenting objects within both video sequences and static images.
 It evaluates various state-of-the-art object detection and segmentation algorithms using the COCO dataset, focusing on performance metrics related to validity, reliability, and objectivity.

 ## Getting Started